chaos-mesh/website/docs/simulate-heavy-stress-on-kubernetes.md

 ## StressChaos Introduction

-Chaos Mesh provides StresChaos experiments to simulate stress scenarios inside containers.This document describes how to create StressChaos experiments and how to prepare the corresponding configuration file.
+Chaos Mesh provides StresChaos experiments to simulate stress scenarios inside containers.
+This document describes how to create StressChaos experiments and how to prepare the corresponding configuration file.

 You can create experiments using either Chaos Dashboard or the YAML configuration files.